SECURITIES AND EXCHANGE COMMISSION

 DOCUMENTS INCORPORATED BY REFERENCE

-This report combines the annual reports on Form 10-K for the year ended December 31, 2020 of SL Green Realty Corp. and SL Green Operating Partnership, L.P.
-Unless stated otherwise or the context otherwise requires, references to "SL Green Realty Corp.," the "Company" or "SL Green" mean SL Green Realty Corp. and its consolidated subsidiaries; and references to "SL Green Operating Partnership, L.P.," the "Operating Partnership" or "SLGOP" mean SL Green Operating Partnership, L.P. and its consolidated subsidiaries.
+This report combines the annual reports on Form 10-K for the year ended December 31, 2021 of SL Green Realty Corp. and SL Green Operating Partnership, L.P.
+Unless stated otherwise or the context otherwise requires, references to "SL Green Realty Corp.," the "Company" or "SL Green" mean SL Green Realty Corp. and its consolidated subsidiaries, including SL Green Operating Partnership, L.P.; and references to "SL Green Operating Partnership, L.P.," the "Operating Partnership" or "SLGOP" mean SL Green Operating Partnership, L.P. and its consolidated subsidiaries.
 The terms "we," "our" and "us" mean the Company and all the entities owned or controlled by the Company, including the Operating Partnership.

 The Company is a Maryland corporation which operates as a self-administered and self-managed real estate investment trust, or REIT, and is the sole managing general partner of the Operating Partnership.
 As a general partner of the Operating Partnership, the Company has full, exclusive and complete responsibility and discretion in the day-to-day management and control of the Operating Partnership.

-As of December 31, 2020, the Company owns 68,508,127 of the outstanding general and limited partnership units of the Operating Partnership.
-The Company also owns 9,200,000 Series I Preferred Units of the Operating Partnership.
-As of December 31, 2020, noncontrolling investors held, in aggregate, 3,938,823 limited partnership units in the Operating Partnership.
+As of December 31, 2021, the Company owns 94.43% of the outstanding general and limited partnership interest in the Operating Partnership and owns 9,200,000 Series I Preferred Units of the Operating Partnership.
+As of December 31, 2021, noncontrolling investors held, in aggregate a 5.57% limited partnership interest in the Operating Partnership.
 We refer to these interests as the noncontrolling interests in the Operating Partnership.

 The Company and the Operating Partnership are managed and operated as one entity.
 The financial results of the Operating Partnership are consolidated into the financial statements of the Company.
 The Company has no significant assets other than its investment in the Operating Partnership.
 Substantially all of our assets are held by, and our operations are conducted through, the Operating Partnership.
 Therefore, the assets and liabilities of the Company and the Operating Partnership are substantially the same.